cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

 Expiration of duplicate delivery database entries for a given mailbox is also controlled by the ``/vendor/cmu/cyrus-imapd/expire`` annotation which applies to that mailbox.
+A value of 0 on the annotation means that no expiration is to be performed on that mailbox.
 Unlike message expiration, if no annotation applies to the mailbox then duplicate database entries are expired using the value given to the **-E** option.